jcomeauictx/SeriousCast/README.md

 ## Setup

+SeriousCast is now self-configurable from your `$HOME/.netrc`, `/etc/hosts`, and `/etc/services` files.
+For details see the [configuration.py](blob/master/configuration.py) docstring.

+## Alternative (old) setup
 Make a copy of settings-example.cfg named settings.cfg.
 Replace the `username` and `password` fields with your SiriusXM credentials.
 The `hostname` field should be set to the publicly accessible hostname (or IP address) for your server.

-After editing the configuration file, you should be able to run `server.py` to start the service.
+After setting up the configuration, you should be able to run `server.py` to start the service.
 Navigate to the configured port (default 30000) in a web browser to get a list of available channels.
 Each channel has a "Stream" option, which plays in your browser window, and a "Playlist" option, which downloads